 That’s one of the many reasons why the central theme of my new company, College To Career Catalyst, LLC is to make our information available to parents throughout the country at as little or no cost to them as possible.

 We know parents are worried about the future of their kids.
 They should be.
 Most have already heard that 48% of recent college graduates have part-time jobs; 41% earn less that 25K; 35% have an average debt of 35K and 36% move back home to live with their parents mainly because they cannot afford to do otherwise.

 This is happening at the same time we keep telling our kids to go to college, get a job and join the middle class—an objective that seems less possible than ever before.

 For many college graduates, the job market is a major disappointment.
 For the traditionally underserved, it is a psychological and economic disaster.

 What’s Happening Now

 Parents would like advice about how they can help their kids use their college degree for career success.
 The ideas we shared with the Albion College parents laid out a blueprint for how to make it happen.
-This video is a down payment on our commitment.

 We want parents involved before and after their kids go off to college.
 But it is not the kind of overbearing involvement that leaves them open to being labeled as “helicopter” parents.